About | More | Search

 NMR data

-Nuclear magnetic properties of the NMR active Nuclide 209Bi
+Nuclear magnetic properties and parameters of the NMR active Nuclide 209Bi

 Isotope:209Bi-NMRQuantity:100 %Spin:9/2-Nuclearmagnetic moment